Posts I owe your Request | HTTP Request Smuggling leads to Full Accounts takeover

 Methodology

-After you had learned about the vulnerability you can start looking for it in some bug bounty programs. you have two methods but remember you need to test this with caution because it is very harmful:
+After you have learned about the vulnerability, you can start looking for it in some bug bounty programs.
+You have two methods but remember you need to test this with caution because it is very harmful:

-1.Using HTTP Request Smuggling Burp Extension either burp community or pro. you can widen your scope by adding more subdomains and URLs select them all and from the extension tab click smuggle probe.
+1.Using the HTTP Request Smuggling Burp Extension, either the burp community or pro.
+You can widen your scope by adding more subdomains and URLs, selecting them all, and from the extension tab, clicking smuggle probe.

-2. Using smuggler.py tool which is a command line tool that replicate almost the same work of burp extension.
+2. Using smuggler.py tool which is a command line tool that replicate almost the same process of the burp extension.

 1